JDonaldM/matryoshka_II_paper/README.md

 1. [./notebooks/gen_training_cosmo.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/gen_training_cosmo.ipynb): This notebook will generate some samples from the five parameter LCDM training space.
 2. [Matryoshka/scripts/genEFTEMUtraindata.py](https://github.com/JDonaldM/Matryoshka/blob/main/scripts/genEFTEMUtraindata.py): This will calculate the P<sub>n</sub> components that will be emulated.
 To run the full set of analyses this will need to be run for z = [0.38, 0.51, 0.61]. **This will take some time!** It is by far the most expensive step, it took ~8hr per redshift on an old i5.
 3. [Matryoshka/scripts/trainEFTEMUcomponents.py](https://github.com/JDonaldM/Matryoshka/blob/main/scripts/trainEFTEMUcomponents.py): This will train all the component emulators of the `EFTEMU`.
 This will again need to be done for each redshift.
 Should take ~30min per redshift.

-**Analysis**

 4. [./notebooks/make_mocks_lin_and_loops.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/make_mocks_lin_and_loops.ipynb): This will calculate the P<sub>n</sub> components for the mock data.
 5. [./notebooks/make_mocks_cov_and_poles.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/make_mocks_cov_and_poles.ipynb): This will calculate the mock multipoles and Gaussian covariances.

+**Analysis**

-6. [runMCMCwEFTEMU.py](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/runMCMCwEFTEMU.py): This will run an MCMC with the `EFTEMU`.
-This needs to be done for each mock with V<sub>s</sub> = 3700 Mpc *h*<sup>-1</sup>, and for the mock at z = 0.61 for every mock volume.
-Should take ~30mins per MCMC.
-The importance sampling also requires multiple MCMCs at z = 0.61 with V<sub>s</sub> = 3700 Mpc *h*<sup>-1</sup> to boost the effective sample size.
+6. [./scripts/runMCMCwEFTEMU.py](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/scripts/runMCMCwEFTEMU.py): This will run an MCMC with the `EFTEMU`.
+This needs to be done for every mock setup.
 We provide a [notebook](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/mcmc_z0.61_v3700_EFTEMU.ipynb) that explains some of the code in the script.
-7. [./notebooks/pybird_importance_likes.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/pybird_importance_likes.ipynb): This notebook will compute the `PyBird` likelihood for samples in a thinned `EFTEMU` chain.
-Should take ~1.5hr per chain.
+7. [./scripts/pybird_importance_likes_v2.py](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/scripts/pybird_importance_likes_v2.py): This `Python` script will calculate `PyBird` likelihoods for a 'chunk' of samples from a chain run with the `EFTEMU`.
+Each chunk is 10000 samples.
+Likelihoods for at least one chunk need to be calculated
-8. [./notebooks/importance_z0.61_Vc3700_Vi5000.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/importance_z0.61_Vc3700_Vi5000.ipynb): This notebook will compute the importance weights.
+8. [./scripts/compute_weights.py](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/scripts/compute_weights.py): This script will compute the importance weights.
+Needs to be done for each set of `PyBird` likelihoods.
 9. [./notebooks/performance.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/performance.ipynb): This notebook compares the compuational performance of the `EFTEMU` to `PyBird`.

 **Plotting**

 10. [./notebooks/per_err.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/per_err.ipynb): This notebook plots the power spectrum level prediction accuracy.
-Figure 2.
-11. [./notebooks/map_plot_V3700.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/map_plot_V3700.ipynb): This notebook plots the MAP predictions.
 Figure 3.
-12. [./notebooks/nice_corners_samples.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/nice_corners_samples.ipynb): This notebook produces the corner plot for the posteriors at each redshift.
+11. [./notebooks/isnr_P0.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/isnr_P0.ipynb): This notebook calculates the inverse signal-to-noise ratio for the monopole for each of the mock volumes.
 Figure 4.
-13. [./notebooks/violins--volumes.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/violins--volumes.ipynb): This notebook produces the violin plot for the marginalised 1D posteriors with each V<sub>s</sub>.
+12. [./notebooks/map_plot_V5000.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/map_plot_V5000.ipynb): This notebook plots the MAP predictions.
 Figure 5.
-14. [./notebooks/nice_corners_pybird.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/nice_corners_pybird.ipynb): This notebook compares the `PyBird` and `EFTEMU` posteriors.
+13. [./notebooks/nice_corners_samples.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/nice_corners_samples.ipynb): This notebook produces the corner plot for the posteriors at each redshift.
 Figure 6.
+14. [./notebooks/nice_corners--z-0.38.ipynb](https://github.com/JDonaldM/matryoshka_II_paper/blob/main/notebooks/nice_corners--z-0.38.ipynb): This notebook compares the `PyBird` and `EFTEMU` posteriors.
+Figures 7 and 8.

 ## Attribution